(A free worksheet is included below. Don’t miss it!)

 Why would this crime-averse gal ever consider criminal charges?

-The main characters in my Writers of the Future contest story find themselves in conflict with a local biker gang.
+The main characters in of my stories finds himself in conflict with a local biker gang.
 They’re outnumbered, outgunned, and completely out of their depth.
 So what do they do?
 They run.
 Which is great.
 But I’ve never been in a car chase.
 So how could I write one?

 It was an unsolvable problem.
 But I couldn’t bow to defeat.
 The contest, my publishing dreams, hell the story alone was too important to give up now.
 This is my dream, we’re talking about!